solana-labs/ecosystem/projects/lumos exchange.md

 status: building
 ---

 Lumos Exchange is currently the only P2P exchange with a focus on Solana.
-Our solution will integrate with SOL by providing buy/sell features in 186 countries and utilising more than 100+ payment methods.
+Our solution integrates with SOL by providing buy/sell features in 186 countries and utilising more than 100+ payment methods.

-Every project that currently exists on Solana could be accessible, by purchasing SOL via Lumos Exchange.
+Every project that currently exists on Solana could be accessible by purchasing SOL via Lumos Exchange.